By Lauren Apfel

 It occurs to me that if actively and regularly fearing for your children’s safety is a natural instinct, my maternal hardwiring must be faulty.
 At any rate, I feel disconcertingly out of step with my peers, many of whom seem to exist in a near-continual state of worry about their kids—at every stage of development.

 One of my friends is pregnant and wakes in a cold sweat when the fetus goes quiet for a spell; she wants to buy an at-home doppler.
-Another has a baby and is constantly reassuring herself through the night, via various means, that he is still breathing.
-Several are shaken to the core by the possibility that the seven-year-old will be abducted from his karate lesson, the ten-year-old hit by a car as she walks to school; they are scared to let them do these things alone.
+Another has a young baby and is constantly reassuring herself through the night, via various means, that he is still breathing.
+Several are shaken to the core by the possibility that the seven-year-old will be abducted from his karate lesson, the ten-year-old hit by a car as she walks to school.
 The list goes on.
 The fears roll on.

 I often think about how it is that I am largely immune to this otherwise ubiquitous maternal anxiety.
-What steely defense mechanisms I might have erected over the years, what personality trait, what genetic twist, I have either been blessed or cursed with that allows me to compartmentalize so effectively.
+What steely defense mechanisms I might have erected over the years—what personality trait, what genetic twist—I have either been blessed or cursed with that allows me to compartmentalize so effectively.
 It isn’t that I am not hit, on occasion, by the odd jolt of panic.
 Or that I don’t understand well something unspeakable could happen to any of my children, at any moment.
 I am nothing if not a realist.
-It’s that the fear of it happening doesn’t hector me with its presence like the worst kind of unwelcome guest—and it doesn’t influence the decisions I make about my kids.
+It’s more that the fear of it happening doesn’t hector me with its presence like the worst kind of unwelcome guest—and it doesn’t tend to influence the decisions I make about my kids.

 I try to remember whether I was always like this.
 When my firstborn was small, I would, from time to time, conjure up images of something dreadful happening to him.
 It was almost to test myself, I realize now, to force myself to stumble down that dark alley of emotion towards a parent’s most unanswerable question—what would become of me if I lost him?
 The conjuring made my stomach turn, but the discomfort it evoked was short-lived.
 And had no practical effect.
 I didn’t check on him more frequently, I didn’t take extra precautions.
 When the second baby came, I found myself playing these mind games even less.
 When the third and fourth babies came, I just about stopped imagining danger altogether.